johnZone99/acfassaf/README.md

-* copy the files from legacy to object detection
+* copy the files from legacy folder to object detection folder
 * Copy object-detection.pbtxt from training folder to data folder
 * Download anaconda and run
  * Create a new anaconda environment: conda create -n tf python=3.7